-Get answers to the most common questions regarding IoT Edge Connect.
+Get answers to the most common questions regarding Edge Connect.

-Q: Which version of MQTT does IoT Edge Connect support?
+Q: Which version of MQTT does Edge Connect support?

-Q: Do I need to use a developer relations sample—or write my own device code—to test my sandbox?
+Q: Do I need to use one of the Akamai-provided sample clients—or write my own device code—to test my sandbox?

 Q: Why isn’t my device/client connecting?